ben-d-wood/dev-test/README.md

 In this repository I have created a simple todo app.
 The app is written using the [Polymer 1.0 library](https://polymer-library.polymer-project.org/1.0/docs/devguide/feature-overview).
 Parts of the app are finished and some parts are left unfinished.
 I have added comments in the code to indicate where work needs to be done.

+Fork this project and browse the code. make changes to the project and then when ready submit a pull request back to the original project with your solution.
+The deadline for the challenge is March 2nd, 2020 by 5:00pm Mountain Time.

 ## Database

 The app has a single table as a backend.
 The table is in the "test" database under the "guest" schema.
 The table definition is as follows: